-Australian born artist, Kerrie Oliver currently lives and works in Saskatchewan, Canada.
-She holds a Bachelor of Fine Arts from COFA, University of New South Wales.
-Kerrie’s work has been shown in Korea, United Kingdom, Australia and Canada.
-Kerrie draws upon her knowledge of multiple artistic mediums to examine the natural environment.
+Kerrie Oliver was born in New South Wales, Australia and obtained a Bachelor of Fine Arts from COFA, University of New South Wales (now UNSW Art & Design).
+Kerrie’s work has been shown in Korea, the United Kingdom, Australia, and Canada.
+While her original passion is for printmaking, she draws upon her mastery of that medium — along with photography, painting and drawing — to examine her relationship to the natural environment.

 In 2014, Kerrie and her family relocated to Saskatchewan, Canada, from New South Wales, Australia.
 Having experienced summers of 40ºc to the Canadian Prairies in winter, at times -40ºc.
 While this was a shock to her system, the visual contrast was provocative.
 The endless, pristine Saskatchewan plains covered in luminous white powder blended seamlessly into winter skies, in contrast to the sweltering earth tones of her homeland.
 Having never experienced the true change of seasons, she was entranced as the snow-covered landscape revealed once-hidden shapes and colours as winter finally melted into Spring.